Lord Byron: Early career

 While not at school or college, Byron lived at his mother's residence, Burgage Manor in Southwell, Nottinghamshire.
 While there, he cultivated friendships with Elizabeth Bridget Pigot and her brother John, with whom he staged two plays for the entertainment of the community.
 During this time, with the help of Elizabeth Pigot, who copied many of his rough drafts, he was encouraged to write his first volumes of poetry.
 Fugitive Pieces was printed by Ridge of Newark, which contained poems written when Byron was only 17.
 However, it was promptly recalled and burned on the advice of his friend the Reverend J. T. Becher, on account of its more amorous verses, particularly the poem To Mary.

 Hours of Idleness, a collection of many of the previous poems, along with more recent compositions, was the culminating book.
 The savage, anonymous criticism it received (now known to be the work of Henry Peter Brougham) in the Edinburgh Review prompted Byron to compose his first major satire, English Bards and Scotch Reviewers (1809).
-Byron put it into the hands of his relative R. C. Dallas, and asked him to "...get it published without his name."
+Byron put it into the hands of his relative Robert Charles Dallas, and asked him to "...get it published without his name."

 Alexander Dallas suggested a large number of changes to the manuscript, and provided the reasoning for some of them.
 Dallas also stated that Byron had originally intended to prefix an argument to this poem, which Dallas quoted.
-Although it was published anonymously, that April R. C. Dallas wrote that "you are already pretty generally known to be the author".
+Although it was published anonymously, that April Dallas wrote that "you are already pretty generally known to be the author".
 The work so upset some of his critics that they challenged Byron to a duel; over time, in subsequent editions, it became a mark of prestige to be the target of Byron's pen.

-After his return from travels he entrusted R. C. Dallas, as his literary agent, with the publication of his poem Childe Harold's Pilgrimage, which Byron thought to be of little account.
+After his return from travels he entrusted Dallas, as his literary agent, with the publication of his poem Childe Harold's Pilgrimage, which Byron thought to be of little account.
 The first two cantos of Childe Harold's Pilgrimage were published in 1812 and were received with critical acclaim.
-In Byron’s own words, "I awoke one morning and found myself famous."
+In Byron's own words, "I awoke one morning and found myself famous."
 He followed up this success with the poem's last two cantos, as well as four equally celebrated "Oriental Tales": The Giaour, The Bride of Abydos, The Corsair, and Lara.
 About the same time, he began his intimacy with his future biographer, Thomas Moore.